-The truth is that the holidays are the perfect storm for developing back pain.
-Take the long hours wrapping presents, traveling, or slaving over the stove and compound it by not having enough time to worry about your nutrition, exercise program, or sleep.
+No one wants to experience pain over the holidays.
+But the truth is that the holidays are the perfect storm for developing back pain.
+Take the long hours cooking and baking, shopping, traveling, or wrapping presents and compound it by not having enough time to worry about your nutrition, exercise, or sleep.

 The result?
 Untimely back pain.